imagelessthought/imageless-mainroad/content/documentation/ms-linkedin-ai.md

 ---
-title: "Introduction to Generative AI and Microsoft Bing AI Chat"
+title: "Introduction to Generative AI and Microsoft Copilot"
 subtitle: This article was created with assistance from Microsoft Copilot.
 date: 2023-12-15
 layout: single-post